 Depending on the period of time you wish or are able to invest for and how willing you are to assume risk (depending on your risk appetite and risk capacity), you are one of four different types of investor: cautious, prudent, balanced or risk-taking.
-You can determine your personal investor profile with our profile analysis.
+You can have your personal investor profile determined in a consultation, for example.
 This produces a recommendation on how much of your portfolio – in percentage terms – you should invest in shares to achieve a return in line with your requirements.
 As a general rule, the higher the risk assumed, the greater the expected return.
 The risk can be explained as the range of variation of the return (volatility), in other words the uncertainty over how much return will ultimately be generated.
 Exactly what these fluctuations are all about and how they occur is explained in the article “Why do prices fluctuate?”

 Why shares are worthwhile